 Nationals of third countries have the chance to get a “Blue Card EU” if they fulfil the general criteria for this card and can provide a written confirmation of the Public Employment Service (AMS) that they fulfil the criteria of a key worker.
 Researchers may also fulfil the requirements for the “Blue Card EU” due to their qualifications and their salary, especially if they already possess a “Blue Card EU” of another Schengen country.

 Conditions for the granting

 In principle travel health insurance must be taken out to enter Austria.
 Please note that this insurance must be valid in Austria and provide sufficient cover for various health issues (insurance cover well over 30,000 Euro, including guarantee to cover possible recovery and repatriation costs).
-Third-country nationals will only receive a residence title if they can additionally provide proof of having a “health insurance covering all risks”.
-Travel health insurance is only sufficient for the period until a “health insurance covering all risks” can be taken out after entry.
-Researchers who are employed by an Austrian research institution fulfil the requirement of a “health insurance covering all risks” due to the statutory insurance associated with this employment – provided that their salary exceeds a certain limit (Geringfügigkeitsgrenze) [446,81 Euro/month, as of 2019] employees will automatically be covered by health insurance (and also accident and pension insurance).
+Third-country nationals will only receive a residence title if they can additionally provide proof of having a health insurance "covering all risks".
+The travel health insurance is only sufficient for the period until a “health insurance covering all risks” can be taken out after entry.
+Researchers who are employed by an Austrian research institution fulfil the requirement of a “health insurance covering all risks” due to the statutory insurance associated with this employment.
+Provided that the salary exceeds the limit ("Geringfügigkeitsgrenze") of 460,66 Euro/month [as of 2020] employees will automatically be covered by health insurance (and also accident and pension insurance).